-If you’re crazy like us and don’t mind the Phoenix heat and want some amazing views of Phoenix then Camelback Mountain is the best hike in to do in Phoenix.
-Don’t worry, we went early enough before it got too hot and we recommend doing the same or else you’re asking for a sunburn.
+If you’re crazy like us and don’t mind the Phoenix heat and want one of the best views overlooking Phoenix then Camelback Mountain is the hike to do.

 Practical information about Echo Canyon Trail via Camelback Mountain